Fun with Windows XP

 I installed a lot of stuff, but after fooling around much I think I have a good list of order of operations to follow if you want a clean install.

 WARNING!
-This installation guide only works with an English version of Windows XP.
-I only tested this on a fresh install on a virtual machine, I strongly suggest that you don't mess around with an existing installation, especially if there are important files on it, unless you know what you're doing!
+This installation guide was tested with an English version of Windows XP (Update: I have since used it for a german XP version on bare metal and expect for one update it worked for me too).
+I only tested this on a fresh install on a virtual machine.
+I suggest that you don't mess around with an existing installation, especially if there are important files on it, unless you know what you're doing!

 • 1.
 Mypal browser